Price of Gold Per Ounce Live & Historical Charts

 Safe-deposit boxes at banks are generally not suitable for bullion storage.
 Some banks have policies that explicitly prohibit gold bullion.
 Plus, your gold would be at risk in the event the bank goes under or gets raided by government agents.
 You don’t want your gold tied into the banking system, even indirectly.

 Gold Price and the Gold Mining Process

 Gold mining is an energy-intensive, labor-intensive, risky endeavor.
-Most of the world’s easy to get gold has already been gotten.
+Most of the world’s easy-to-get gold has already been accounted for.
 Miners looking for new reserves going forward will have to drill deeper and move more earth to obtain comparatively small amounts of gold.
-As they do so, they will also face growing political risk because of environmental concerns – and risk of nationalization in politically unstable places such as South Africa and socialist-controlled countries in South America.
+As they do so, they will also face growing political risk because of environmental concerns (ESG) – and the risk of nationalization in politically unstable places such as South Africa and socialist-controlled countries in South America.

 For these reasons, many gold analysts are forecasting “peak gold” and declining mining supplies in the years ahead.
-Mining companies are wary of investing exploration and new mine development at current gold prices.
+Mining companies are wary of investing exploration and new mine development at the current price.
 Much higher prices will be necessary to incentivize miners to take the risk of pursuing high-cost gold projects.